-BIO 115 - Principles of Biology II
+BIO 116 - Principles of Biology II Lab

-This course provides an overview of the basic principles of biology including the structure and function of animals and plants, including organ systems, reproduction and the regulation of body systems.
+This introductory course provides an overview of the basic principles of biology including the structure and function of animals and plants, including organ systems, reproduction and the regulation of body systems.
 The course also provides an overview of the Earth's ecosystems and the diversity of life within each ecosystem.
-Lectures are complemented by discussions that stress critical thinking.
-Lab experiements are designed to teach basic scientific skills and to reinforce the topics covered during lectures.
+Lab experiments are designed to teach basic scientific skills, and to reinforce the topics covered during lectures.
 This course is designed to prepare students for more advanced courses in biology.

-Prerequisite(s): BIO 110 Principles of Biology I 4 credits
+Prerequisite(s): BIO 104 Principles of Biology I Corequisite(s): BIO 106 Principles of Biology II Lecture 1 credit